mhartis/no-blox-2009/README.md

 # no-blox-2009
-Installer is currently killswitched, no plans of reactivating it.
+Installers are currently killswitched, no plans of reactivating it.